Earnest Money in Tennessee: What Knoxville Buyers Should Know

 Timelines and delivery in Knox County

 Your contract will set a delivery deadline, often within one to three business days after acceptance.
-You will deliver funds as directed by the escrow agent, typically by wire, certified check, or check.
-Always confirm delivery instructions directly and get a written receipt.
+You will deliver funds as directed by the escrow agent, typically through an electronic funds transfer (similar to Zelle) or a personal check.
+Always confirm delivery instructions directly with your real estate agent.

 Keep your timeline handy.
 Track your inspection period end date, financing and appraisal deadlines, and any notice requirements.
 Missing a deadline can put your deposit at risk.